linus14/RepData_PeerAssessment1/PA1_template.md

 ## [1] "The median total number of steps per day is 10762"
 ```

-The impact of imputing missing values on the mean and median estimates was minimal
+The impact of imputing missing values was that there was a modest increase in the mean and median compared to the original data.
+The median increased from 10395 to 10762 (3.5% increase).
+The mean increased from about 9354 to 10765 (15% increase).
-(for e.g. the median was 10765 for the original data set and it was 10762 for the newer ones).
-The only difference was observed in the histogram of total daily steps.
-The frequency of the
-mean increased since all NAs were replaced by the mean.

 <br><br>

 ## Are there differences in activity patterns between weekdays and weekends?